shakes76/PatternFlow/recognition/Xinqian Wang_StyleGAN_s45654897/README.md

 | z2 | 0.5001404  | 0.28848535  |
 | z3 | 299.55765  | 57.77888   |
 | z4 | 45018.316   | 20201.037  |

+**We learned that one of the Mapping Network's function is to transform the random vector to a particular distribution with fixed mean and standard deviation.**
+## Search for connection between different columns